KRenukaSnigdha/Sports-Scheduler/README.md

 ## Future Enhancements

-Integration with a database (e.g., MySQL, PostgreSQL) for data persistence.
+Integration with a database (e.g., MySQL, PostgreSQL) for data persistence in full-structured manner.

 Web-based interface using frameworks like Spring Boot or React.

 Recommendation system based on user preferences.

-User authentication and roles (e.g., admin, reader).
+User authentication and roles (e.g., admin, reader) more professionally.